phumbf/Non_Linear_Fit_Algorithms/README.md

 to stop iterating once an appropriate objective function value has been reached.

 The Jacobian here is non-square meaning that additional linear algebra is implemented using both the Jacobian and Jacobian transpose

+3) kernel.cu - A quick, initial implementation of the Levenberg-Marquadt fit using a GPU to increase speed.
+This does increase performance (can perform around 100,000 fits in under 10 seconds), but additional work could still improve this dramatically.